ManikandanPrabhu13/waterturbidity-nephelometer/README.md

 This project is a **low-cost water turbidity detection system** built using a laser, LDR, and Arduino Nano.

-The idea is based on **90° light scattering (nephelometry)**.
-When a laser passes through water:
+This project is based on **90° light scattering (nephelometry)**.
+When a laser beam passes through water:

-- Clean water → very less scattering
+- Clean water → minimal scattering
-- Turbid water → more scattering
+- Turbid water → increased scattering

-The scattered light is detected by an LDR, and the Arduino reads it as an analog value.
-This data is sent to **MATLAB** for plotting and analysis.
+The scattered light is detected using an LDR sensor, and the Arduino converts it into analog values.
+These values are then analyzed in MATLAB.

 This setup was built using simple components to understand how turbidity measurement works practically.